joncoe/learning-and-practice-react-pizza-shop/README.md

 # React Practice Project

 It pays to keep the sword sharp.
-This is a practice project per guided tutorial.
+This is a practice project per guided course.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.